-Our Neurologists work closely as part of a multidisciplinary team in ensuring top class patient care.
+Our Neurologists work closely as part of a multidisciplinary team ensuring top class patient care.

 Neurology is a special branch of medicine concerned with the study and treatment of disorders of the nervous system.
 The nervous system is a complex and intricate structure, regulating and coordinating the bodies activities.

-At Beacon Hospital, our Neurology services treat patients suffering from a number of ailments including epilepsy, movement disorders, dementia and other cognitive conditions, stroke and cerebrovascular diseases.
+At Beacon Hospital, our Neurology service treats patients suffering from a number of ailments including epilepsy, movement disorders, dementia and other cognitive conditions, stroke and cerebrovascular diseases.

 Some of the conditions our Consultant Neurologists treat include, but are not limited to: